 Administrators only | Request a copy from author

-The concept of system use has suffered from a "too simplistic definition" (DeLone and McLean , p.
-16).
-This paper reviews various attempts at conceptualization and measurement of system use and then proposes a re-conceptualization of it as "the level of incorporation of an information system within a user's processes."
-We then go on to develop the concept of a Functional Interface Point and four dimensions of system usage: automation level, the proportion of the business process encoded by the information system; extent, the proportion of the FIPs used by the business process; frequency, the rate at which FIPs are used by the participants in the process; and thoroughness, the level of use of information/functionality provided by the system at an FIP.
+DeLone and McLean (1992, p.
+16) argue that the concept of “system use” has suffered from a “too simplistic definition.”
+Despite decades of substantial research on system use, the concept is yet to receive strong theoretical scrutiny.
+Many measures of system use and the development of measures have been often idiosyncratic and lack credibility or comparability.
+This paper reviews various attempts at conceptualization and measurement of system use and then proposes a re-conceptualization of it as “the level of incorporation of an information system within a user’s processes.”
+The definition is supported with the theory of work systems, system, and Key-User-Group considerations.
+We then go on to develop the concept of a Functional- Interface-Point (FIP) and four dimensions of system usage: extent, the proportion of the FIPs used by the business process; frequency, the rate at which FIPs are used by the participants in the process; thoroughness, the level of use of information/functionality provided by the system at an FIP; and attitude towards use, a set of measures that assess the level of comfort, degree of respect and the challenges set forth by the system.
+The paper argues that the automation level, the proportion of the business process encoded by the information system has a mediating impact on system use.
 The article concludes with a discussion of some implications of this re-conceptualization and areas for follow on research.

 Impact and interest:

 Citation counts are sourced monthly from and citation databases.

 These databases contain citations from different subsets of available publications and different time periods and thus the citation count from each is usually different.
 Some works are not in either database and no count is displayed.
 Scopus includes citations from articles published in 1996 onwards, and Web of Science® generally from 1980 onwards.

 Citations counts from theindexing service can be viewed at the linked Google Scholar™ search.